Develop an effective sales team

 Customer feedback

 From time to time, find out what impressions your salespeople are making.
-You could try conducting a survey of opinions across the customer base, or on a smaller scale calling individual customers to listen to what they have to say.
-You might also try accompanying salespeople on their site visits to see for yourself how well they're connecting with customers.
+You could try surveying customers for their opinions or, on a smaller scale, call customers to listen to what they have to say.
+You might also try going with salespeople on their site visits.
+You can see for yourself how well they're connecting with customers.

-If you decide to call or visit customers, it is a good idea to tell your salespeople that you are doing so and even mention it in their contracts from the beginning.
-It should be made clear that this feedback is requested for the customers of all your salespeople to avoid them feeling that they are being singled out for attention.
+If you decide to call or visit customers, it is a good idea to tell your salespeople that you are doing so.
+You should also mention it in their contracts from the beginning.
+You should make it clear that this feedback is for all your salespeople's customers.
+This is to avoid them feeling singled out for attention.